 Jacoby & Meyers represents back injury victims throughout California.
 While our headquarters is in Los Angeles, our legal services extend across Los Angeles County, including Long Beach, Santa Monica, Glendale, Santa Clarita, and Pomona, as well as communities statewide.

-With a network of 14 offices across California, we offer the reach of a statewide practice combined with the local familiarity clients expect when searching for a back injury lawyer.
-Wherever your case arises, our attorneys bring both regional knowledge and firm-wide resources to your representation.
+With a network of 14 offices across California, we offer the reach of a statewide practice combined with local familiarity.

 Offices and Service Areas Include: